 Living127 supports orphanages in Guatemala, the Dominican Republic, Costa Rica, Panama and Ecuador.
 “One orphanage in Guatemala and one in Panama care solely for children with special needs,” Eric adds.
 “We also purchase 99 percent of our supplies in the host country which helps support their economy.”

 “The most meaningful part of what I do is being involved in something that is far bigger than me,” shared Michael.
 “I believe in uniting with others to do something you may not be able to do on your own.
 None of this would be possible without the help and support of others.
 We are part of something so much bigger than us.
 We are seeing a difference, and it’s exciting.”

-The small group of two to three volunteers typically visits each location twice a year.
+The small group of two to three volunteers visits each location twice a year.

-“Residencia de Vida just opened a second home and hopes to add a third later this year,” Eric explains.
-“We are committed to helping these homes grow and, in turn, helping provide these children a stable environment.
+“Residencia de Vida opened a second home and hopes to add a third later this year,” Eric explains.
+“We want to help these homes grow to provide these children a stable environment.
 For many of them, it’s the first time they’ve consistently had clean clothing, food and been able to attend school.

 “Living127 helps keep life in perspective,” Eric adds.
-“No matter what kind of day I might be having, when I think of these children, my problems suddenly become small.
+“No matter what kind of day I have, when I think of these children, my problems become small.
 There is no greater joy than spending time with them.”

 “This wall is outside an all-boys home in a violent neighborhood in the Dominican Republic,” says Sales Leader Eric Teets.
 “When the boys step out of the home this is the first thing they see.
 The statement is: I can change the future.
 It reminds them to have hope.”